-be a direct cost of the project

-be incurred by you for required project audit activities.
+- be a direct cost of the project - be incurred by you for required project audit activities.

-You must incur the project expenditure between the project start and end date for it to be eligible unless stated otherwise.
+You must incur the project expenditure between the project start and end dates (Activity Start and Completion Dates) for it to be eligible unless stated otherwise.